tobozo/ESP32-BLECollector/README.md

 Time Sharing
 ------------
-  - Once the time is set using RTC and/or GPS, the BLECollector will start the TimeSharing service and advertise a DateTime characteristic for other BLECollectors to sync with.
+  - Once the time is set using RTC, GPS or NTP, the BLECollector may start the TimeSharing service and advertise a DateTime characteristic for other BLECollectors to sync with.
   - Builds with no RTC/GPS will try to identify this service during their scan duty cycle and subscribe for notifications.

-File Sharing (still experimental)
+File Downloading (still experimental)
 ------------

+Sending the `DownloadDB` command will:

-  - ⚠ BLE file sharing is probably broken since Nimble-Arduino
+  - Stop BLE
-  - ~~⚠ A new WiFi file sharing feature can now be enabled, but psram is strongly recommended for that.~~
-  - ~~This feature is currently limited to sharing the two necessary .db files, if at least one of those files is missing or corrupted at boot, the BLECollector will start a BLE File server and wait for another BLECollector to send those files.~~
-  - ~~Sending files is still a manual operation, just issue the `blesend` command when another BLECollector is ready to receive the files.~~
-  - ~~Possible outcomes of this feature: sharing/propagating the collected data (e.g. whitelists/blacklists)~~
-  - Enable the WiFi sharing by uncommenting `#define WITH_WIFI` in `Settings.h`
+  - Start WiFi
-  - Issue the `stopBLE` command, it will stop BLE, start WiFi and synchronize time to a nearby NTP server
+  - Synchronize time to a nearby NTP server
-  - If the oui database isn't present, it will download it from github ~~ otherwise it'll start the [FTP Server](#ftp-server-still-experimental) and share the collected data~~
+  - Download the latest oui/vendors database from github

 Serial command interface